 Each morning, two of the Garden’s plant healthcare technicians scout for insect damage and disease and report back to Tom Tiddens, plant healthcare supervisor.
 Before you reach for a pesticide, “Give Mother Nature a chance to clean things up,” he says.
 That’s important because the population of insect predators tends to increase along with the “bad” bug population—predation is an important (and free) control for your garden, too.

 Spider mites are a common pest this time of year.
 The tiny, wingless creatures can be found on many annuals, perennials, shrubs, and trees where they suck the fluids from leaves.
-Mites are extremely small and difficult to see without a hand lens or magnifying class.
+Mites are extremely small and difficult to see without a hand lens or magnifying glass.
 You’ll know they’re present if you see pale, flecked leaves that are stippled (with numerous small dots or specks) or have a bronzy sheen.
 Another telltale sign is a fine network of webs that covers stems and leaves.

 Mites have many natural enemies such as lady beetles, lacewings, and predatory mites.
 Keep plants well watered and they can withstand a mite feast.
 A summer downpour or a forceful spray from a hose will knock them off the plants.
 Chemical controls should be used only as a last resort because they will kill predators as well as the spider mites.